Shaker Music In Our Time

 See the 56 Shaker songs and hymns listed in the Shaker Music Series

-To read about this book -- click here
+To read about this book and accompanying CD -- click here

 with historical information, sheet music,